What Is a 301 Redirect?

 301 redirects can also help websites avoid publishing duplicate content, which typically get flagged up and potentially lead to a Google penalty.

-When Should You Use One?
+When Should You Use a 301 Redirect?

 There are a few different scenarios when you should implement a 301 redirect, including: